ArashPartow/math-parser-benchmark-project/trunk/exprtk/readme.txt

 |          | 2. max_size := max(v0[],v1[],v2[],v3[])                 |
 +----------+---------------------------------------------------------+

-Note: In  the  above  tables, the  symbols x, y, z, w, u  and v  where appropriate may represent any of one the following:
+Note: In  the  tables  above, the  symbols x, y, z, w, u  and v  where appropriate may represent any of one the following:

    1. Literal numeric/string value